Is there a closing date for recruitment?

 You can join the police if you suffer from asthma however it does depend on the severity of your condition.
 The medical is done at the end of the recruitment process and the Force Medical Advisor undertaking the medical will make an assessment on each individual on whether they are medically fit to join.

-Can I choose where I get posted?
+Can I choose where I work if I am successful?

 Is there a particular length of time you will be required to work in one area?
 Is there a chance for re-location to another area, if so after what length of time?